*This post may contain affiliate links, which means if you click through and make a purchase I may receive a commission at no cost to you.

 Build your domain trust by:

-- Stop importing general email addresses.
-The more ‘mail@, submission@ or admin@’ email addresses you import, the more likely you will be flagged straight away.
+Stop importing general email addresses.
+The more ‘[email protected], [email protected] or [email protected]’ email addresses you import, the more likely you will be flagged straight away.
 This is why it’s important to build your list, and learn about the art of cold pitching.

 Want to learn about how to handle your press list?
 Click here!